SiFli SDK RF Test Guide

 0. Test Mode Overview

-Based on the test purpose, control method, and application scenario, Bluetooth RF testing falls into three major categories: Bluetooth individual test, Bluetooth non-signaling test, and Bluetooth signaling test.
+Based on test purpose, control method, and application scenario, Bluetooth RF testing falls into three categories: Individual-Item Test, Non-Signaling Test, and Signaling Test.
 The SDK maps them to different entry points:

 Purpose

-Bluetooth SIG qualification (QDID), comprehensive performance and protocol conformance evaluation
+Bluetooth SIG qualification (QDID), full performance and protocol-conformance evaluation

 bt_cm dut / gap_enb_dut_mode_req()